Forsyth County Public Library: Forsyth County Public Library

 The following year, 1996, as a response to the split from Gwinnett county, Forsyth county passed a special-purpose local-option sales tax (SPLOST) in order to raise funds to build a new library branch.
 This was repeated in 1998 to open the Sharon Forks Branch in 2000.

 In 2010 a third location, the Hampton Park Library was opened.
-In 2013 the Post Road Library had opened, marking FCPL's fourth location.
+In 2013 the Post Road Library opened, marking FCPL's fourth location.
+In 2017, SPLOST funds were used to renovate the Sharon Forks Library.
+In 2025 a fifth location, the Denmark Library, was opened.

-Forsyth County is in the process of allocating funds to construct two new libraries in southwest and northwest Forsyth.
-It is also using SPLOST funds to rebuild the Sharon Forks Library.